Posted by Chris Hardy - Product Copywriter on 9th Nov 2023

 3. Enhanced Dream Recall

-Some individuals report enhanced dream recall when they fall asleep to music.
-This could be attributed to the emotional and psychological impact of music, which may influence the content and vividness of dreams.
-Music has a deep connection to us as a species, almost a universal language, also connecting us ancestrally to the earliest stages of mankind, it’s no wonder that it puts our minds into a state of creativity, allowing us to dream more vividly.
-It could also be an interesting experiment to see if certain types of music cause you to have different kinds of dreams, which is something to consider (4).
+There have been reports of people experiencing enhanced dream recall when they fall asleep to music.
+This could be down to the deep emotional and psychological impact music has been known to have on the mind, which could then go on to influence the content and vividness of dreams.
+Music has a deep connection to us as a species, almost a universal language, one that connects us ancestrally to the earliest stages of mankind, so it’s no wonder that it puts our minds into a state of creativity, allowing us to dream more vividly.
+It could also be an interesting experiment to see if certain types of music cause you to have different kinds of dreams!
+Something to consider… (4).

 4. Reduced Insomnia Symptoms